All from US missionary group freed in Haiti, police say | Law-Order

 All from US missionary group freed in Haiti, police say

-Join us in praising God that all 17 of our loved ones are now safe.
-The Ohio group said it hopes to provide more information later.The missionaries were kidnapped by the 400 Mawozo gang on Oct 16.
-Authorities had said the gang was demanding 1 million per person, although it wasnt immediately clear that included the children in the group.
+The remaining members of a U.S. missionary group who were kidnapped two months ago in Haiti have been freed, Haitian police and the church group said Thursday.The spokesman for Haitis National Police, Gary Desrosiers, confirmed to The Associated Press that the hostages had been released, but did not immediately provide additional details.We glorify God for answered prayer the remaining 12 hostages are FREE Christian Aid Ministries said in a statement.

-The remaining members of a missionary group who were kidnapped two months ago have been freed, Haiti police and the group said Thursday.
+The remaining members of a U.S. missionary group who were kidnapped two months ago in Haiti have been freed, Haitian police and the church group said Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)